 Over the years, we’ve experienced a surge in interest and growth in the use of cryptocurrency.
-The meteoric rise of digital currency has attracted a lot of people’s attention and potential investors.
+The meteoric rise of digital currency has attracted many people’s attention and potential investors.
 Unfortunately, this surge has also seen an increase in opportunistic crypto scammers and fraud cases.

-Cryptocurrency owners are more susceptible to hacking scams due to online wallets to store digital coins.
-Scammers have also realized smart ways to infiltrate software storage devices like desktops and mobile phones.
+Cryptocurrency owners are more susceptible to hacking scams because online wallets store digital coins.
+Scammers have also realized clever ways to infiltrate software storage devices like desktops and mobile phones.

-The increase in fraud cases is sometimes attributed to the lack of regulation of crypto assets by centralized institutions.
-Its decentralized feature is usually seen as a benefit until scammers use it to skirt the law and commit fraud.
+The increase in fraud cases is sometimes attributed to centralized institutions’ lack of regulation of crypto assets.
+However, its decentralized feature is usually seen as a benefit until scammers use it to skirt the law and commit fraud.
 Furthermore, a lack of a governing body makes it difficult to account for the total number of fraud cases.

 The general public is already somewhat aware of the typical online scamming schemes.
-This has forced scammers to find smarter ways to steal from unsuspecting individuals.
+Unfortunately, this has forced scammers to find more innovative ways to steal from unsuspecting individuals.
 Let’s look at some of the ingenious ways these scammers are using to drain your digital wallets.

 An initial coin offering (ICO) is the equivalent of a company going public and is initiated as a way for companies to raise capital.
-An ICO occurs when a company first starts selling its cryptocurrency and allows the public to back their favorite companies.
+An ICO occurs when a company sells its cryptocurrency and allows the public to back its favorite companies.

 It is one of the best results of cryptocurrency development, but ultimately scammers found a way to use it to commit fraud.

-With thousands of blockchain-based companies entering the market every year, all the scammers must create a fake website resembling ICOs.
+With thousands of blockchain-based companies entering the market every year, all scammers must create fake websites resembling ICOs.
 They then separate investors from their money by instructing them to deposit coins into compromised wallets.

 A more advanced scammer then pretends to be an already existing real cryptocurrency-based organization willing to start sharing their ICOs.
 They go as far as portraying fake team members, paying celebrities to promote their venture, and lying about products.

 The decentralized nature of cryptocurrency doesn’t exclude it from being bought and sold at exchanges.
-An exchange platform makes it easier for investors and new cryptocurrency users to find coins.
+On the contrary, an exchange platform makes it easier for investors and new cryptocurrency users to find coins.
 Unfortunately, scammers have discovered ways of creating fake cryptocurrency exchanges.

 Scammers trick users by offering extremely competitive market prices and inflated traction metrics.
 They create flashy websites that boast a large following in the crypto world.

-This forces the investor to feel like they miss out on a big opportunity if they don’t invest.
+This forces investors to feel like they miss out on an ample opportunity if they don’t invest.

-Scam coins often use the word Bitcoin to insinuate their legitimacy and connection to the real coins.
-Furthermore, they present themselves as part of a broader trading platform, acting as affiliated branches to respectable, legitimate organizations.
+Scam coins often use the word Bitcoin to insinuate their legitimacy and connection to genuine cash.
+Furthermore, they present themselves as part of a broader trading platform, acting as affiliates of respectable, legitimate organizations.